richie0866/Rostruct/docs/reference/file-conversion.md

 	* Rojo project files will not be supported
     	* Project files structure your codebase around the `game` object, which would expose your project to the client.

-	Exercise caution when using these features with Rojo, and keep track of their Github page for updates!
+	Please exercise caution when using these features with Rojo, and keep track of their Github page for updates!